mpiersonsmela/tbox-conda/README.md

         tbox-scan  -f genome_example2.fa -o output_file2.csv -m 1 -s -c 100

 # About this work
-Tbox-scan was written as an auxilliary tool for T-box Annotation Database (https://tbdb.io).
-More information about how the database was built can be found on the BioRxiv page.
+Tbox-scan was written as an auxilliary tool for the T-box Annotation Database (https://tbdb.io).
+More information about how the database was built can be found in the Nucleic Acids Research article.
 If you have questions or issues running tbox-scan, post an issue or message me on twitter @syntbio.

-- Marchand, J. A., Pierson Smela, M. D., Jordan, T. H. H., Narasimhan, K. & Church, G. M. (2020).
-TBDB – A database of structurally annotated T-box riboswitch:tRNA pairs. bioRxiv.
+- Marchand, J. A., Pierson Smela, M. D., Jordan, T. H. H., Narasimhan, K. & Church, G. M. TBDB – A database of structurally annotated T-box riboswitch:tRNA pairs.
+Nucleic Acids Res.
+2020 Sep 3; doi: 10.1093/nar/gkaa721